Mobile Banking Trends 2020: Streamlined KYC and Digital Account Opening

 A Signicat 2019 survey says that over half (56%) of UK retail banking consumers abandoned their online account application processes last year.
 That’s 35% more than in 2018.
 What this data is telling us is this: customers’ interest in online banking services and products is growing, but most financial institutions still need to catch up on the latest trends in mobile banking UX.

 In this second installment of our Mobile Banking Trends series, we’d like to zoom in on the mobile Know Your Customer (KYC) and digital account opening processes – the core pillars of top-notch mobile banking solutions.

 5 Mobile Banking KYC and Onboarding Best Practices

-, digital onboarding is the second most important technological prerogative for banks in 2020, right after launching a mobile banking app.
-Indeed, digital remote customer onboarding is key to enabling a smooth digital sales experience and lowering customer acquisition costs (CAC) at the same time. says that a new digital customer costs banks just $77 to acquire versus $138 for non-digital customers.
+According to CSI, digital onboarding is the second most important technological prerogative for banks in 2020, right after launching a mobile banking app.
+Indeed, digital remote customer onboarding is key to enabling a smooth digital sales experience and lowering customer acquisition costs (CAC) at the same time.
+American Banker says that a new digital customer costs banks just $77 to acquire versus $138 for non-digital customers.

 What’s standing in the way of those lower CAC costs and higher digital sales for most banks is a rigid know your customer policy.
 Granted, with the new technological solutions available, it’s possible to maintain absolute levels of know your customer compliance and provide a delightful digital account opening experience at the same time.
 Below are the best key practices for that.